David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Apr.
 27, 2021:** The fourth wave of the COVID-19 epidemic began (Delta variant), shifting the strategy to "safe adaptation."
 *   **Dec.
 15, 2021:** The Xoe Thai dance art form was recognized as a heritage by UNESCO.
 *   **May 12 - 23, 2022:** Vietnam hosted the 31st SEA Games (postponed from 2021).
+*   **May 2022:** The Bach Long glass bridge (Son La province) was recognized as the world's longest glass-bottomed bridge.
 *   **Dec.
 1, 2022:** The Ba Chua Xu Festival at Sam Mountain was recognized as a heritage site by UNESCO.
 *   **Dec.
 2022:** Upgraded relations to a Comprehensive Strategic Partnership with South Korea.
 *   **Dec.
 30, 2022:** Vietnam's GDP surpassed the $400 billion mark.